DeveIopmentSpace/.github/profile/README.md

 # DevSpace (Development Space)

-**Created by Project**

 DevSpace is a collaborative hub where DevSpace developers can connect, share, and showcase their work.

 - Share and highlight their projects
-- Collaborate with other members
 - Manage and organize repositories
 - Build valuable connections in the development ecosystem
+- Create useful projects that assist people with their operating systems.

 ## Join Our Community